-This is a nurse and a patient practicing CPR on a newborn.
+Picture of a female nurse and a female patient practicing CPR on a newborn

 Cabinet Peaks Medical Center has a New Baby on Board